techbhaskar/datascience/SQL-README.md

 Please note that the `LISTAGG()` function is available in some database systems like Oracle, but its availability might vary depending on the specific SQL implementation.
 Additionally, for very long concatenated strings, there may be limitations on the maximum size of the resulting string, depending on the database system.

 **ROLLUP()**

-`ROLLUP()` is an extension to the `GROUP BY` clause in SQL that is used for generating subtotal rows and a grand total row in the result set.
+The `ROLLUP()` is an extension to the `GROUP BY` clause in SQL that is used for generating subtotal rows and a grand total row in the result set.
 It is commonly used to create hierarchical reports that summarize data at different aggregation levels.
 The `ROLLUP()` function generates multiple levels of grouping for the specified columns, producing subtotals for each combination of the grouped columns and a grand total row that aggregates all the data.
 The basic syntax of the `ROLLUP()` function is as follows:
 ```sql